“Like” Other Nations on Facebook!

 “A malamute breeder has been convicted of 91 counts of animal cruelty a year after officers raided his kennel in southwestern Montana and seized 139 dogs and 23 puppies. …Veterinarians testified that most of the dogs were severely underweight and malnourished and that some adult dogs that should weigh about 85 pounds weighed 40 pounds.
 Jurors were shown video of the kennels taken the day of the raid and a Jefferson County sheriff’s deputy testified that investigators found the remains of eight dogs and two dead puppies on the property.”
 Read the full article at the Great Falls Tribune (article no longer online).
 Photo gallery of rescued malamutes at the Helena Independent Record, along with article, “Chilinski gets 30 years, 25 suspended, in malamute abuse” and article, “Chilinski malamutes can be adopted soon.”
 Continued below video screen.

 The convicted breeder, rather than take responsibility, blamed 1) animal rights groups for harassing him out of Utah, and 2) the Humane Society of the U.S. (HSUS), whose “heavy handed” tactics “made his kennels appear worse than they really were.”
 (OK, so how do you make dead and starving dogs appear worse than they really are?)

 SEE ALSO: 2008 puppy mill bust in Yellowstone County, MT– Details here.

-and both are well under one minute.
-We can’t install the YouTube screen on our website, so you’ll have to click here and here.
+both are well under one minute.
+I can’t install the YouTube screen on the website, so you’ll have to click here and here.
 (Added: Cats Against Puppy Mills!)
 Are puppy mill dogs sold in a mall near you?